noomly/koumu/README.md

 ```

 This will edit your `package.json` in order to install Husky and instruct it how to automatically
-install the Koumu's hook.
+install Koumu's hooks.
 To finish the installation, run the `install` command of your package
 manager (`yarn install` or `npm install`).

 ### Using the interactive prompt